Jarn/jarn.mkrelease/README.rst

 Upload to Index Servers
 ==========================

-Another way of distributing Python eggs is by uploading them to dedicated index servers, notably PyPI.
+Another way of distributing Python packages is by uploading them to dedicated index servers, notably PyPI.
 Given the ``~/.pypirc`` file from above we can release to PyPI by typing::